AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

 #import "../../../lib/mod.typ": *
 === Factor Graph <s.m.factor-graph>

-#todo[
-  Make quick remark that factors can be turned on and off, during the simulation through the UI, to quickly see the effect of a factor variant.
-]

 #jens[Make sure factor graph notation is consistent with background math notation.]

 This section describes how the factor graph theory is used in the developed software.
 Thus, detailing each factor used in the #acr("GBP") algorithm, as was also done in the original work@gbpplanner.
 As touched on in @s.b.factor-graphs, the factors are the components of the factor grah that introduces constraints between the variables.